erik-adelbert/aoc/2022/README.md

 there's a way to throw out everything except for the subdirs size calculation and to get away with it.
 If I ever was to look for more total speed, I'll be coming back for this.

+`<EDIT>` I couldn't resist so I simplified the program.
+If you want to follow my notes, please pull the previous version.